moon45140/CompilerTheory/README.md

 # Building in Linux

-For Linux, this compiler is built with G++ and Make.
+For Linux, this compiler is built with G++ version 4.7.2 and Make.

 To build the compiler either clone a local copy of the git repository or download the source files in the `src` directory